petronetto/laravel-docker/README.md

 # Restart required to ensure
 # app files shares correctly
 docker-compose restart

+# In Linux/MacOs, mayb you need run the follow
+# command to set directory ownership to you
+sudo chown -R $USER:$USER .
 ```

 Edit the `application/.env` file to have correct settings for our containers.
 Adjust the following as necessary: